edgelesssys/marblerun.sh/content/docs/getting-started/cli.md

 ## Certificate

-Gets the root and/or intermediate certificates of the Marblerun coordinator.
+Get the root and/or intermediate certificates of the Marblerun coordinator.

 **Flags**
 These flags apply to all sub commands of certificate